iczyg/My-Stream-FAQ/Fallout 4/README.md

 Eyes of Beauty Fallout 4 Edition (Change eyes so they don't look so janky) Wasteland Salon (Makes hair look better)

+Building mods:
+SSex (More stuff to build)
+OCDecorator (Make decorations not free-move)
+Homemaker (Even more stuff to build)

 Not uploading to this directory because you should get the most updated versions on the nexus.

 Let me know if there's any mods you want me to check out!